By Rob Tribken

 But while leisure is important, the truth is that the very times when we are most in need of recovery also tend to be the times when it is most difficult to avail ourselves of the benefits of leisure.
 This can be either because we do not feel we can afford to take time off work, or because when we do take the time off we are too busy ruminating about our work to enjoy the time away.
 This is something at which many of us have to work; we need the recovery time, especially when we are facing burnout.

 These points might sound obvious, and maybe they are, but we should keep in mind that when people are dealing with burnout, they are quite often in a sort of burnout induced fog.
 They might be unable to see what would normally be the obvious opportunities for rejuvenation.

 The key to our renewal might be found in the rich resources of our faith and spirituality.

 Churches and other religious entities can provide a supportive community; strong personal relationships can help us build resilience and buffer some of the emotional effects of stress and burnout.
 Reading and reflecting on scripture and its connection with our daily life can help; not only does the Bible contain many examples of people who have faced difficult times and from whom we can draw lessons, but by its nature it directs our attention towards the eternal, the transcendent, and this by itself can help us put our current challenges into proper perspective.

 This seems to have been the case with Elijah.
-While the sleep and the food and drink provided by the angel certainly helped, it was really the experience of connection with God, hearing the voice in the sheer silence, that was the true source of renewal and strength for Elijah.
+While the sleep and the food and drink provided by the angel certainly helped, it was really the experience of connection with God, hearing the small voice in the sheer silence, that was his true source of renewal and strength.

 Hearing the voice of God in the silence reconnected the great Elijah to the source of all power and meaning and love.
 It renewed him and sent him back into the world with the power he needed to fulfill his calling.
 Perhaps the same can be true for us too if we pay attention.